payalshaha/Payal_Shah_PromptEngineering/Payal_shah_PromptEngineering.md

 ### 2.2 Analysis

-Low temperature is useful for factual tasks like coding and data extraction.
-High temperature is useful for creative writing like storytelling or advertising.
-Medium temperature worked best for product description because it balanced clarity and creativity.
-It avoided being too boring or too random.
+Low temperature is best for factual tasks like coding or instructions where accuracy is important.
+High temperature is useful for creative tasks such as storytelling or marketing content.
+Medium temperature worked best for the laptop description because it balanced clarity and creativity.
+It avoided being too repetitive or too imaginative, making it most practical for real-world use.

 ---